heroku/node-heroku-client/docs/logSession.md

 ### `lines`

-*number of log lines to stream at once.*
+*number of log lines to stream at once*

 Example | Serialized? | Type
 --- | --- | ---